 What can you do to relieve it?

 Often, a multidisciplinary approach works best.
 Exercise and massage have shown to reduce pain symptoms in those with fibromyalgia, as well as for other chronic pain conditions.
+Shockwave Therapy is also sometimes used to treat certain chronic pain conditions.
 For more information, contact our expert team at Athlete’s Choice Massage.
 You can book a consult with one of our trained and registered massage therapist and get back to feeling your best.